COVID-19 cases down across California because of several factors

 RELATED: Interactive map shows what's closed and what's reopening in the San Francisco Bay Area

-Dr. Colwell: "It was 10 days ago and it was a shift that I did in the Emergency Department.
-That was the first time I probably 2 months that I didn't feel like virtually every other patient that I was going in to see either had COVID, or I was worried had COVID."
+Dr. Colwell: "It was 10 days ago and it was a shift that I did in the emergency department.
+That was the first time in probably two months that I didn't feel like virtually every other patient that I was going in to see either had COVID, or I was worried had COVID."

-From seeing multiple COVID cases per shift to this, "Just this past week there was a shift where we had 3 and prior to that it was even less than that," said Dr. Colwell.
+From seeing multiple COVID cases per shift to this: "Just this past week, there was a shift where we had three and prior to that it was even less than that," said Dr. Colwell.
 "It has been really a dramatic decrease in the number of patients we are seeing in the emergency department."

 RELATED: How can I register for a COVID-19 vaccine in California?
 Here's how it works in every Bay Area county